Ingest using Elastic Beats

 There are different Elastic Beats you could use to ship logs and Axioms documentation provides a detailed step by step procedure on how to use each Beats.

-You'd need to specify the org-id header if you are using personal token, it's best to use an ingest token to avoid the need to specify the
+You'd need to specify the org-id header if you are using Personal Token, it's best to use an API Token to avoid the need to specify the

 Filebeat is a lightweight shipper for logs, it helps you centralize logs, files and can read files from your system.